bdjohnson529/bdjohnson529.github.io/tutorials/software-development/postgres.md

 local   all             all                                     trust
 ```

-Reload, and restart the server for the changes to take effec.t
+Reload, and restart the server for the changes to take effect.
 ```bash
 sudo /etc/init.d/postgresql reload
 sudo service postgresql restart